-I realize they’ve been a bit thin on the ground lately.
-There’s been a lot going down over at Marmalade HQ, and, as it happens, a lot coming up.
+I realize recipes have been a bit thin on the ground lately.
+There’s been a lot going down over at the Carrie Brown Kitchen, and, as it happens, a lot coming up.

 My white blood cell count was up to 3 times what it should be, and – without putting too fine a point on it – there was an awful lot of stuff coming up out of my mouth that should have exited my body from another orifice.
 Yes.
 I was taken out by the “Thing”.
 Even my therapist’s office did not escape the ravages of the “Thing”.
 Thanks goodness for garbage cans lined with plastic bags, located close at hand.
 Oh, and tissues.
 Thank goodness for tissues.
 Boxes of tissues.
 So that was 3 days and 2 nights of my life last weekend; and brought the number of ER visits in the last 6 weeks to 2.
 I like to think I am done for the year now, thank you very much.